 Hadith Evidence: The Prophet's Teachings on Hitting Women

-To understand the Quran properly, Muslims also look at the hadith – the recorded sayings and actions of Prophet Muhammad – since he explained and lived out the Quran.
-When we examine authentic hadiths, we find that Prophet Muhammad (peace be upon him) was very gentle with his family and strongly discouraged hitting women.
+To understand the Quran properly, Muslims also look at the hadith - the recorded sayings and actions of Prophet Muhammad (PBUH), since he explained and lived out the Quran.
+When we examine authentic hadiths, we find that Prophet Muhammad (PBUH) was very gentle with his family and strongly discouraged hitting women.

 Firstly, the Prophet never hit any of his wives.
-His wife Aisha said:
+Aisha (RA) said:

-This hadith (in Sunan Ibn Majah) makes it clear that the Prophet himself did not beat his wives or any servant.
-He is a role model for Muslims in how to treat their family .
+This report is in Sahih Muslim.
+It makes clear that the Prophet himself did not beat his wives or servants.
+He is the practical role model for Muslims in how to treat their families.

 There are other hadiths that reinforce this message.
 For example: